 Alawite - Concentrated in Syria, a sect within the Shiite community that maintains similar but different core beliefs about the divinity of Ali and seven of pillars of the faith.
 They also observe some Christian and Zoroastrian holidays in addition to Islamic holidays.

-Kharijites - Members of the earliest sect in Islam that left the followers of Ali; their break with the Shiite was over the selection method for new a leader.
+Kharijites - Members of the earliest sect in Islam that left the followers of Ali; their break with the Shiite was over the selection method for a new leader.
 They were known for uncompromising positions on the observance of the Quran and for radical fundamentalism.
 Today they are known as the Ibadi or Ibadities.

 There are other sects of both Sunni and Shiite in African and Arab nations.

-Sharia Law: Sharia is an Arabic word originally meaning "the path leading to the source of water."
+Sharia is an Arabic word originally meaning "the path leading to the source of water."